South Hill Park, London

 South Hill Park is a street in the Hampstead district of London.
 It is within the London Borough of Camden, and some of its houses overlook Hampstead Heath.

 Transport links

 Hampstead Heath railway station, on the North London Line, is at the southern end of South Hill Park.
 Buses, chiefly the number 24, depart from nearby South End Green.

 Ruth Ellis

 The last woman to be hanged in Britain, Ruth Ellis, was sentenced to death for a murder committed on South Hill Park.
 She shot her boyfriend David Blakely outside a public house, The Magdala, on 10 April 1955.

+Styllou Christofi

+The penultimate woman to be hanged in Britain, Styllou Christofi, was sentenced to death for murdering her daughter-in-law at 11 South Hill Park, on 29 July 1954.

 In popular culture

 The opening shots of 1965 film Licensed to Kill (a low-budget pastiche of James Bond films) are filmed at the southern end of the street near the entrance to Hampstead Heath opposite the station.